 Lunar New Year Festival

 Kick off the Year of the Rat with traditional Asian arts, crafts, and demonstrations for all ages!
-Join us on Sunday, February 9, 12–5pm, (doors open at 11:30am) for a full day of events celebrating one of the twelve animals of the Chinese zodiac.
+Join us on Sunday, February 9, 12*–5pm, for a full day of events celebrating one of the twelve animals of the Chinese zodiac.
 All activities are free with general admission.
-Food will be sold by O Mandarin Chinese Cuisine. #HRMFamilies
+Enjoy the Asian fusion food of Big D’s Grub Truck, available for purchase.

 12–4pm—Year of the Rat: Garden of Beasts Workshop

 Teaching Artist-in-Residence Jia Sung will demonstrate how to create a visual representation of your zodiac animal, which will be displayed in a communal mural—a so-called garden of beasts that represents a playful census of HRM visitors!

 Join the students that make up the Lion Dance Troupe of the Chinese Center on Long Island in this colorful ceremonial dance to welcome in the Year of the Rat!

 Esther Uy will lead a hands-on origami workshop, while calligraphy master Richard Liu will write visitors’ names in Chinese characters.